integromat/vscode-apps-sdk/README-app-local-development.md

 Because local component creation is not implemented yet, please create a new component online and then pull it into local code as a temporary workaround:

-To add a new SDK app `connection` or `module` component into local files there are three ways:
+To add a new SDK app `connection` or `module` component into local files there are three possible approaches:

-- local assisted
+- Assisted component adding
-- local manual files edit
+- Manual adding file(s) of new component from scratch
-- online and then pull new components
+- Online component adding + pull new components

 #### Assisted component adding